When Is Engram Worth Switching To?

 Engram is probably not worth it if you only want a low-friction letter remap, if you know number-row changes will frustrate you out of the switch, or if you are not going to train consistently.

-The fastest way to judge Engram is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Engram hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Engram is easier to judge when the lesson pages, keyboard previews, and follow-up drills all expose the same full-board tradeoffs instead of hiding the symbol changes.